EmperorArthur/Bridgeconnector_Test/README.md

 # Assumptions

-* The user has the HTTP_Request2 PHP module installed
 * Errors are very loud.
 Though the response body is returned, the code also echoes the error code and message.
 * `getBetweenDates` uses Salesforce's [DateTime format](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_select_dateformats.htm)
 * `getBetweenDates` returns all account sObject fields
 * `create` returns the created object on success, or an array containing the error code and message on failure
-* 'update` returns the updated object on success on success, or an array containing the error code and message on failure
+* `update` returns the updated object on success on success, or an array containing the error code and message on failure

 # Running the example